dy/wavefont/readme.md

 ## Font-faces

-Wavefont provides font-faces with various size/range balance, you can include one or multiple.
+Wavefont provides font-faces with various size/range balance, you can include only needed one or automatically select from multiple.

 Face 									| Size 	| Values 				| Characters		| Value → character
 ---|---|---|---|---